SC Gjilani

+SC Gjilani was formed in 1995 by Afrim Kqiku and is regarded as the successor of Crvena Zvezda Gnjilane/Ylli i Kuq Gjilan from 1945.

+Five years after its foundation, they won the Kosovar Cup and got a promotion to the top-level Kosovar league, the Football Superleague of Kosovo.

 Supporters

-Skifterat are the clubs ultras group which formed in 1999 after Kosovo war.
-They are also known as the Red and White boys and they live for this club and this supporter group.
-They are also one of the best supporter groups in Kosovo.
+Skifterat is the club's ultras group which formed in 1999 after Kosovo war.
+They are also known as the Red and White Boys.
 They were named after a KLA brigade called the Falcons.

 Incidents

-At Skifterat there are groups of hooligans who do incidents especially during the derby against Drita.
+At Skifterat, there were groups of hooligans who do incidents especially during the derby against Drita.
 There have also been other incidents involving hooligans coming to blows with one another which ended up with some injured.
 There was an incident between the fans of Gjilan and Drenica and also the most dangerous incident was between Gjilan and Vëllaznimi in 2017–18 season, where 23 people injured.
 There have also been incidents of burning of flags of countries like Serbia, North Macedonia, Greece, or Montenegro.

 Club rivalries

 Drita

-There is often a fierce rivalry between two of the strongest teams in a national league and this is particularly the case in Football Superleague of Kosovo, where the game between Gjilani and Drita is known as the Gjilan Derby.
-The derby according to the tradition of the city of Gjilan, the party starts with fans organization, who try to give the maximum that besides the support for the respective clubs, there is also some surprise for the other opponent camp, to say that we were better and is appreciated more than what is presented to you with great curiosity about the whole city, what a presentation will be on the weekend from Skifterat (Falcons) and Intelektualët (Intellectuals).
+There is often a fierce rivalry between Drita and Gjilani.
+The game between these two teams is known as the Gjilan Derby.
+The derby, according to the tradition of the city of Gjilan, the party starts with fans organizations showing spirit for their respective teams.

-Three days before the match the derby gives the atmosphere a night life, streets, everywhere in the cafe bars is an atmosphere that occurs only during national holidays, where fans are seen by both the Skifterat (Falcons) and Intelektualët (Intellectuals) to live all that week under the fever of the much-anticipated derby.

-One hour before the match, the two camps are organized in groups and always avoid eventual incidents between the two ultras groups.
-They divide the streets from where they will go to the stadium, which is good in a way to avoid the breakdown of this holiday and the much anticipated confrontation in Gjilan.

 Crest and colours

-The first design and colours in 1995 was red and white in the center with a circle and one ball that formed the badge of the club.
-In 2000, the colors were changed by the new president of the club in purple and light blue, but early in the 2008–09 season at the initiative of the leadership of Gjilan's supporters club Skifterat (Falcons), back before the club colors.
+The club's first design and colours were created in 1995, with red and white in the center with a circle and ball that formed the badge of the club.
+In 2000, the colours were changed by the new president of the club to purple and light blue, but early into the 2008–09 season at the initiative of the leadership of Gjilan's supporter club Skifterat (Falcons), the colours were changed back to red and white.

 Stadium

-The club has played its home games at the Gjilan City Stadium (Stadiumi i Qytetit të Gjilanit) is a multi-purpose stadium in Gjilan, Kosovo.
+The club plays its home games at the Gjilan City Stadium (Stadiumi i Qytetit të Gjilanit).
+It is a multi-purpose stadium in Gjilan, Kosovo.
 The stadium has a capacity of 10,000 people all seater.